Table of Contents

 - Employers (if the driver was on company business when the accident occurred).

-To hold a defendant liable for the accident and the resulting damages, the victim must prove the following in a pedestrian accident claim:
+To seek damages from a defendant liable for the accident, the victim must prove the following in a pedestrian accident claim:

 - The liable party owed the victim a duty of care.